CoronaWhy/task-geo/docs/data_model.rst

 - Latitude and longitude should be in decimal values, not in degrees.

-- Enrich your location (lat, long) data with the political information(city, country) when possible.
+- Enrich your location (lat, long) data with the geopolitical information(city, country) when possible.
   You can use something like https://opencagedata.com/

 - Columns containing ISO codes instead of names, should append `_iso` at the end of the name.